jorgschonau/SaddestSentence/README.md

 ### Output

-You can download a summary of the top & min 50 sentences per ach of the evaluation methods [here](https://github.com/jorgschonau/SaddestSentence/blob/master/files/top50_sentimentr.csv).
-I will put this soon on a Shiny environment, but for now you can just open it in Excel and sort by each of the coloumns.
+You can download a summary of the top & min 50 sentences per each of the evaluation methods [here](https://github.com/jorgschonau/SaddestSentence/blob/master/files/top50_sentimentr.csv).
+I will put this soon on a Shiny environment, but for now you can just open it in Excel and sort by each of the columns.

 Fun fact: the 3nd most negative sentence according to SentimentR is a line from beginning of the film Pulp Fiction: